microsoft/qsharp/katas/content/multi_qubit_systems/index.md

 @[exercise]({
     "id": "prepare_with_complex",
-    "title": "Prepare A Superposition With Complex Amplitudes", "descriptionPath": "./prepare_with_complex/index.md",
+    "title": "Prepare a Superposition with Complex Amplitudes", "descriptionPath": "./prepare_with_complex/index.md",
     "placeholderSourcePath": "./prepare_with_complex/placeholder.qs",
     "solutionPath": "./prepare_with_complex/solution.md",